Women and Gut Health

 Why a woman’s digestive system is more complex

 Did you know that women are six times more likely to experience irritable bowel syndrome (IBS), a disorder characterized by symptoms including stomach pain, gas, bloating and diarrhea or constipation, than men?
 Men and women’s digestive tracts are not only physically different, but female-specific hormones can also have varying effects on the digestive process.
 The location of a woman’s uterus and ovaries makes the pathway of the colon longer and more complex.
-This can cause digestive organs to empty more slowly, and lead to symptoms like bloating, constipation, nausea and gallstones.
+This can cause digestive organs to empty more slowly, leading to symptoms like bloating, constipation, nausea, and gallstones.

 Female-specific hormones, primarily estrogen and progesterone, can also have an effect on digestion and a woman’s overall gut health.
 Hormonal fluctuation or imbalance can impact the speed food moves through the intestines.
 In some cases, a change in hormone levels may cause food to pass through faster than usual, which can lead to diarrhea, nausea or stomach pain.
 In other instances, food may move slower, causing periods of constipation, gas or bloating.
 Post-menopausal women commonly experience constipation as their progesterone levels begin to decrease.
-Women may also notice digestive changes due to their menstrual cycle, most commonly during the second half of their cycle, caused by an increase in progesterone and estrogen levels.
-The increase in hormones can cause varying degrees of stomach and digestive discomfort.

 Women may also have increased sensitivity in the throat and esophagus, leading to heartburn.
 Other digestive differences common in women include: